zhnuraa/Ads_assignment3/README.md

 **Reflection**

 This assignment helped me understand how theoretical complexity affects real performance.
 I saw that simple algorithms can be inefficient on large data, while more advanced algorithms perform better.
 I also learned the importance of sorting before using Binary Search.

+**Algorithm Explanations**

+Insertion Sort: builds a sorted part of the array by inserting each element into its correct position.
+Complexity: Best O(n), Average/Worst O(n²).

+Quick Sort: uses a pivot to divide the array into smaller and larger parts, then sorts recursively.
+Complexity: Average O(n log n), Worst O(n²).

+Binary Search: finds an element by repeatedly checking the middle of a sorted array.
+Complexity: O(log n).
+Requires sorted data.